openUC2/openCM2_software/README.md

 ```

 ## 2. Usage
+Open a terminal and navigate to the `src` directory.
 To run the script you need to run
 ```
 python controller2motor.py
 ```
 The message in the terminal explains the botton settings.
-Once everything is setup a window will show up, as long as this window is you active window the program reacts to the controller input.
-To avoid that, bring the window of the program to the background.
+Once everything is setup a window will show up.
+As long as this window is you active supress input, just take the window of the program to the background.